gerritnowald/transient_rotordynamic/README.md

 # transient_rotordynamic
-transient dynamics of rigid rotor and Jeffcott rotor in linear elastic bearings
+transient dynamics of rigid rotor and elastic (Jeffcott) rotor in linear elastic bearings and journal bearings (analytical short bearing solution).

-equations are taken from my Ph.D. dissertation: https://tuprints.ulb.tu-darmstadt.de/8186/
+ODEs of the rotors are taken from my Ph.D. dissertation: https://tuprints.ulb.tu-darmstadt.de/8186/